 His enthusiasm, his drive, all of that was the same.

-What you heard was someone that was just giving it all to his radio show like he did for the entire 33 years this national show was syndicated, and before that, to even get there.
+What you heard was someone that was just giving it all to his radio show like he did for the entire 33 years this national show was syndicated and before that to even get there.

 He was so weak.

-He was so exhausted from the energy, and you know this.
+He was so exhausted from the energy.

-There's a lot of focus, there's a lot of energy, and the prep work that it takes to be able to even perform is demanding.
+And the prep work that it takes to be able to even perform is demanding.

 And so by the time the show was over, my goodness, he had expended the energy that he had.

-And and and that he gave it.
+And that, he gave it.

 He left nothing off the field.